Is this major a fit for me?

 Will I learn outside a lecture hall?

-As an apparel design major, you will rarely sit in a lecture.
+As a fashion design major, you will rarely sit in a lecture.
 Our studio spaces feature a variety of sewing equipment including industrial machines and sergers, large cutting tables, and dress forms.
 Students also have access to the latest software for computer aided design.

 Will I get to know my major professors?

 Absolutely.
-As an apparel design major, you will work closely with faculty members in small group settings.
+As a fashion design major, you will work closely with faculty members in small group settings.
 Faculty members lead multiple courses throughout your sequence of design classes as well as serve as individual advisors for your four year plan.

 Where do graduates of the program typically work?

-Apparel design graduates have multiple opportunities for employment in the fashion industry.
-Some of our students develop clothing lines of their own and open specialty stores, while others work for established designers such as Ralph Lauren, Calvin Klein, Coach, and Kate Spade.
-Apparel design graduates also opt for corporate positions in companies like Hanes and Laura Mercier Cosmetics.
+Fashion design graduates have multiple opportunities for employment in the fashion industry.
+Some of our students develop clothing lines of their own and open specialty stores, while others work for established designers such as Thom Browne, The Row, Brandon Maxwell, and Oscar de la Renta.

 Come for a visit?